Berry, Patricia (Pat) Doreen Interview

 Your arms got longer?

-Well … or you could hang onto the car door and get round to it.
+Well … or we could hang onto the car door and get round to it.
 But it’s all the little things that you have to give up, and that is sad.
 Oh, what was the other thing?
 I thought of something else too …

 And I did work in the Honey House – we had a shop in the village, and I worked there for five years, but never really my favourite thing.
-It was nice meeting people, but it was very lonely because I was the only person in the shop, and I found that very … I’d much rather look after children, it’s much more interesting.
+It was nice meeting people but it was very lonely because I was the only person in the shop, and I found that very … I’d much rather look after children, that’s much more interesting.
 [Chuckle] I liked that.

-How else did lockdown affect you?
+How else did the lockdown affect you?

-But the little things as you get older – like, I’ve always mown the lawns here; that was always big … well, apart from when I fell pregnant or was sick or something.
-But I’ve always mown the lawns.
+But the little things as you get older – like, I’ve always mown the lawns here; that was always big … well, apart from when I fell pregnant or was sick or something … I’d always mown the lawns.
 And I had this really good chap who did them when I gave up two years ago; really good chap.
 And he can’t do my lawns any more.
 Oh dear!
 So you ask around; oh, this fellow said he could do it, so he came.
 Talk about a cowboy!
 Oh – what a terrible job he made!
 Oh!
 So I’ve told him I don’t want to see him again, thank you.
-But luckily there’s another chap come on the scene, and he can do them properly, thank goodness, so I’m very grateful to him for doing my lawn, but I always enjoyed doing that.
+But luckily there’s another chap come on the scene and he can do them properly thank goodness.
+So I’m very grateful to him for doing my lawn, but I always enjoyed doing that.
 I had my ride-on mower, and I did all the Arataki lawns with that, and … oh yes.
 That was my job, [chuckle] mowing lawns.
-Something about mowing lawns, it’s very … I was going to say peaceful … ‘cause it’s noisy, but you can think all sorts of things as you’re mowing around, [traffic noise] and you take a pride in how you just get it exactly right.
-And of course I took care of the garden; we had a lovely big vege garden that Ian would look after, but gradually as he got more frail we mowed over this bit and mowed over the next bit, so we don’t have a vege garden any more now, which is sad.
+Something about mowing lawns, it’s very … can’t say peaceful ‘cause [it’s] noisy, but you can think all sorts of things as you’re mowing around, [traffic noise] and you take a pride in how you just get it exactly right.

-When my father’s family came out from England, both my grandmother and my father were very travel sick.
-As soon as they got out to sea they were both sick the whole way to New Zealand, the poor things.
-And the rest of the family were fine.
-My uncle said that he felt very sorry for them, but there was nothing they could do about it, you know, there was nothing you could take to stop it.
-And poor old granny just stayed in her cabin most of the time, for … what is it?
-Six weeks, I think it took then, to travel.
-And then they landed in Auckland and came by train down through Palmerston North and up to Napier.
-And apparently the trains then were very, very dirty in those days, and if people didn’t shut the windows you got smoke coming in.
-Oh, there’d been a strike up in Auckland, so they managed to lose their luggage; and all they had was what they were carrying with them.
-They landed in Napier; and my father always told us this story how he’d slid down the slide at Napier, at the children’s playground; ripped his best trousers, and Granny had spanked him on his twelfth birthday.
-[Chuckle] But then they came through to Hastings and caught this bus thing, that took them all the way out to Tuna Nui, and there was the cottage where they were to live.
+They landed in Napier, and my father always told us the story – how he’d slid down the slide at Napier at the children’s playground; ripped his best trousers, and Granny had spanked him on his twelfth birthday.
+[Chuckle] But then they came through to Hastings and caught this bus thing that took them all the way out to Tunanui, and there was the cottage where they were to live.
 The beds had no mattresses; they were just wire-wove beds, no bedding of any sort.
 And I imagine my poor grandmother – she would’ve been in her fifties then – after coming from her lovely cottage in England to be faced with this bare cottage with nothing for them.
-So apparently people gathered up stuff for them so they would have somewhere to sleep.
-But oh – that must’ve been such a shock.
+So apparently people gathered up stuff for them so they would have somewhere to sleep; but oh – that must’ve been such a shock.
 And she had to boil up kerosene buckets over a [an] open fire to do her washing.
 Oh, that was … I don’t know how that poor lady survived, but she was so tough, she managed to survive.

-And I was lucky enough that I still had my three grandparents – I lost one grandparent in the 1918 flu, but I still had three grandparents when I was growing up.
+And I was lucky enough that I still had my three grandparents; I lost one grandparent in the 1918 flu, but I still had three grandparents when I was growing up.
 My grandfather died when I was expecting the twins, and my two grannies died when the twins were babies, so I think I was very fortunate; there’s not many people who get to have their grandparents to that age.
 I was very, very lucky.

 What was your granny’s name?

-She was Susan Bixley; Susan Emily Bixley.
-So one of my granddaughters has been named Emily after her; nice.
+She was Susan Bixley … Susan Emily Bixley.
+So one of my granddaughters has been named Emily after her … nice.
 And my Jenny was Jenny Susan after her, so … yeah.

 Another thing that I did when my kids were young, my girls became Girl Guides … Brownies and then Girl Guides … and the boys wanted to be Cubs, so as it was in those days, if you want your boys to join the Cubs you’ll have to be a Cub leader.
 So four of us mothers became Cub leaders and two years later when my sons left Cubs to go up to Scouts, I said, “That’s it; I’m leaving.”
 So I became a Guide leader then.
 But my sons did not enjoy their scouting so they only lasted for about one or two terms.

 But back when I was in my early forties one of my friends said, “Oh, come along and join Jim Lawson’s Gilbert & Sullivan group.”
 And, “Oh … don’t know about that.”
 “Yeah, come on.”
 So I went along, and I loved it – loved the Gilbert & Sullivan.
 We used to meet in the old St Luke’s Hall and we had a lovely time.
-We’d go through the winters practising in that freezing cold hall, and then we’d put on our shows.
-They were maybe three or four nights; and then we’d start thinking about what the next show would be.
+We’d go through the winters practising in that freezing cold hall, and then we’d put on our shows, maybe three or four nights, and then we’d start thinking about what the next show would be.
 I was only in the chorus, so that was all right.
 Eventually Pete came and joined us for one or two shows; John did as well, and then my youngest daughter, Barbara, was in one show as well, so it was great.
 We really loved those years with Gilbert & Sullivan; it was something really special.
+But I think that country music was something I really loved.

-And I think that country music was something I really loved.
 Before that I belonged to the Poetry people who used to meet in Hastings.
 I used to write a bit of poetry for a while, and we’d go along to meet at … oh, what was it?
 The Cat & the Fiddle I think it was – we’d go there, and you’d get up and recite your particular bit of poetry and hoped everybody liked it.
-My eldest daughter, Jenny, writes a lot of poetry.
-So we’ve got Peter with his singing, and of course he does his acting as well, which he really enjoys.
+My eldest daughter, Jenny, writes a lot of poetry, and as I say, we’ve got Peter with his singing, and of course he does his acting as well which he really enjoys.

+As a child I used to go to the Women’s Institute out at Twyford.
+My mother would walk all the way from Arbuckle Road out to Twyford; I’m not quite sure how far it is, might be two or three mile, I suppose, pushing the pram – it would’ve been shingle roads in those days.
+And she would have lunch with my granny in Twyford Road, and then they would go down to the school house – that would be a Saturday – and they’d have the Institute meeting there, and us kids would play outside.
+And eventually after I married I decided I’d like to join the Institute in Havelock, so I found out when it was on, I thought; went along, and … ‘Hmm – it’s not quite right here.’
+I found I’d joined the Women’s Division of [chuckle] Federated Farmers instead, so – I did stay with them and I was with them for … oh, I don’t know how many years ‘cause I ended up as treasurer for about thirty years.
+But once again, like so many of the organisations, gradually the people die off, and we got down to I think about twelve people, and oh … I thought, ‘Nup.’
+So we just had to close down.
 [Traffic noise] And the same thing happened with the Institute group that I belonged to – it gradually got smaller and smaller, and I thought, ‘That’s it, I’ve had enough.
 I’m going to leave now.’
-And that’s sad when that happens, but the young ones aren’t coming on.
-They don’t know what they’re missing out on.
+And that’s sad when that happens, but the young ones aren’t coming on, but they don’t know what they’re missing out on.
 It’s getting together with other people like that … like-minded people, which is I think why I enjoy my miniatures group so much, because we all like the same thing.
 Every two years we have a convention in New Zealand which we really look forward to going – we didn’t get to go this year because of that jolly covid.
 I was looking forward to going down to Christchurch, because at my age I don’t know how many more conventions I can go to; it gets harder and harder.
 And once again you’re meeting up with like-minded people.
 We have people come from Australia and England and America; and they come all the way over here for our conventions ‘cause they’re so good.
-Maybe two hundred-odd people all coming.
-And it’s hard to describe, but you meet up with these people that you haven’t seen for two years, and it’s great to just catch up again.
+Maybe two hundred-odd people all coming, and it’s hard to describe, but you meet up with these people that you haven’t seen for two years, and it’s great to just catch up again.
 I have been to some conventions in Australia as well, which I’ve really enjoyed.
 I’ve been over there maybe six or seven times.

 Whereabouts were they held?

 On Saturday 7th November my Bixley family all met at the Twyford School Hall for a family reunion because it’s a hundred years in December since my family arrived in New Zealand.
-And we had a wonderful time – meeting up with cousins, some of them I haven’t seen since I was a child – and seeing all the young ones coming on.
+And we had a wonderful time meeting up with cousins – some of them I haven’t seen since I was a child – and seeing all the young ones coming on.
 And as I’m eighty-five I’m now the eldest female in the family, and my cousin John who’s two months older than me is the oldest male, so we got to cut the cake.
 And we had all the little ones sitting with us … the youngest generation, which was rather fun.
 And then we all went out to the football field and we had our photographs taken, just a big group.
-Nowadays they do it with a drone, and you look up and there’s the drone – it looks like a giant dragonfly without wings – and it’s sitting and you see these two little eyes watching you [chuckle] and taking your photograph.
-They did the big group and then they divided us up into families; my particular branch was Ralph Bixleys.
-We all lined up and we had our photograph taken, and then all the different family groups had their photos; and we all went back into the hall and had afternoon tea and a piece of the cake.
+Nowadays they do it with a drone, and you look up and there’s the drone – it looks like a giant dragonfly without wings – and it’s sitting there and you see these two little eyes watching you [chuckle] and taking your photograph.
+They did the big group and then they divided us up into families; my particular branch was the Ralph Bixleys.
+We all lined up and we had our photograph taken, and then all the different family groups had their photos, then we all went back into the hall and had afternoon tea and a piece of the cake.
 My sister-in-law, Leigh Bixley, had made a lovely cake and she had managed … I don’t know how they do these things, but she had the family photograph of my grandparents and their children on the icing.
 I don’t know how they do this but they do, and you can eat it.
 So when she cut the cake she said, “Here we are”; so she gave me the piece with my father’s photograph [chuckle] on it.
 I can’t bear to eat it – I can’t eat my father!
 [Chuckle] I’ll eat the cake.
 [Chuckle] And then Sunday morning [traffic noise] eight of us went to St Matthew’s because that was our mother church where we were all baptised; and I was confirmed and married there, and our first three children were baptised there as well.

 We had … I suppose you could say our most famous Bixley … who’s Donovan Bixley, who writes the books; well he does children’s books and he does adult books.
-So, he lives in Taupo.
+He lives in Taupō.
 That’s one of his children’s books, but he also writes books for adults, which I have.
 Our Jack loved that book when he was little, that’s one of his favourites.
 So, it’s good to have an author in the family.
 Once again, we got to meet up with cousins and talk to them, and see their children and their grandchildren etcetera, and it was so nice; it was just lovely to see them all.

 When was the last time you had a family reunion?

 We’ve never had one before.
 I think the last time would’ve been when my grandparents had their fiftieth wedding anniversary; I was not quite eighteen, I think, then.
 And we all met at Cornwall Park when the kiosk there was a little afternoon tea place.
-I see somebody saying had it ever been an afternoon tea place – I thought, ‘Yes it has.
-Way back that’s what it started life as’; as a place where you had a cup of tea and cakes and things, and I think it’s had all sorts of things happen to it since then.
-Once again, that was a place from our childhood, Cornwall Park; because Nelson Street – we were only about three blocks from Cornwall Park and as children we spent a lot of time there, ‘specially my brother, Trevor, who loves birds.
+I see somebody saying had it ever been an afternoon tea place; I thought, ‘Yes it has … way back that’s what it started life as, as a place where you had a cup of tea and cakes and things.’
+And I think it’s had all sorts of things happen to it since then.
+Once again, that was a place from our childhood, Cornwall Park; because Nelson Street – we were only about three blocks from Cornwall Park and as children we spent a lot of time there; ‘specially my brother, Trevor, who loves birds.
 And he would sit watching the birds in the big bird cage; sit there for hours and come home at six o’clock and get growled at for [chuckle] being so late home.
 But that was a lovely … you know, it was a special place, Cornwall Park.

 Mmm.

 Yep.
 I stood there looking around, and took my hand off the handle of the pushchair, and it went straight down into the stream.
+Gasp!
 Oh!!
 Rushed down there, jumped in, pulled the child out in the pushchair, took her home and confessed what I’d done.
 [Chuckle] Oh, I don’t think I ever looked after another kid for several years after that.
-Oh dear; I was so upset.
+[Chuckle] Oh dear; I was so upset.
 Imagine!
 Kid was [chuckle] wet through [chuckle] … oh dear!
-Oh dear, dear – things we do.
+Oh dear, dear, things we do.

 But we spent many happy hours at Cornwall Park playing hide-and-seek and all sorts of games and things there.
 And of course in those days the bird cages were all on the far side … the Pakowhai Road side.
-They were right over on the Pakowhai Road side, the bird cages; [traffic noise] and they had wallabies in those days – funny little kangaroo things; and of course they had swans as well, they used to have the black and the white swans, but eventually – the usual story – kids were throwing stones at them and assaulting them, so I think they took them away in the end.
+They were right over on the Pakowhai Road side, the bird cages; [traffic noise] and they had wallabies in those days, funny little kangaroo things.
+And of course they had swans as well, they used to have the black and the white swans, but eventually – the usual story – kids were throwing stones at them and assaulting them, so I think they took them away in the end.
 And then for some reason they shifted the bird cages over to where they are now, next to that Rest Home … whose name I can’t remember.

 Eversley?

 Eversley, yes.
 Yeah.
 Used to go there and the old parrot was in the cage, and you’d look at it; and there was a tortoise and it always seemed to be in the middle of the cage.
-We decided it must be dead, ‘cause it never moved, [chuckle] poor thing; there was a shingly … ah, the poor [thing].
+We decided it must be dead, ‘cause it never moved, [chuckle] poor thing, it was a shingly … ah, the poor [thing].
 I suppose they fed it eventually, but [sigh] … felt so sorry for it.
 Loved the parrot; you could talk to the parrot and [say], “Hello Cocky”, and it would talk back to you.
 [Chuckle] We had a parrot like that in Havelock.
 There used to be a garden centre off Joll Road and they had a parrot.
 [Traffic noise] And I took our grandson, Joe – I was looking after him this particular day – and I knew the parrot’s name was Joey; so I knew if you said, “Hello Joey”, he would talk back to you.
 So … “Hello”, to the parrot.
 The parrot says, “Hello Joe”.
 Little Joe was … the parrot knew his name!
 Wow!
 [Chuckle]

 Gorgeous …